Yonathan Daza Player Props: Rockies vs. Mariners

-Yonathan Daza -- 1-for-4 with a double in his last game -- will be in action for the Colorado Rockies versus the Seattle Mariners, with Marco Gonzales on the mound, on April 14 at 10:10 PM ET.
+Yonathan Daza -- batting .316 with four doubles and five RBI in his past 10 games -- will be in action for the Colorado Rockies against the Seattle Mariners, with George Kirby on the mound, on April 15 at 9:40 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Cardinals.
+In his most recent game he had a one-hit performance (1-for-4) against the Mariners.

 Yonathan Daza Game Info & Props vs. the Mariners